johnpfield/mytime/README.md

 In that file, we see that `WebUserRole` is mapped to `EnmasseSuperUser` ...this is done for absolutely no compelling reason.
 This was just a random choice of a role available in Fortress.
 Feel free to try something else.

 The mapping of the abstract roles `PublicBeanMethodUserRole` and `PrivateBeanMethodUserRole` to an `actual` LDAP group is also done in the file `mytime/mytime-ear/src/main/resources/META-INF/geronimo-application.xml`.
+We have mapped the abstract role for the private method to the actual LDAP group called `role1', and the abstract role for the public method to the actual LDAP group called 'role2'.
+Again, this was an arbitrary choice.
+You can expermiment with other role-to-group mappings.

-Notice that the stuff that is enterprise-specific is done in one container-specific deployment descriptor, in the case of geronimo 3 this is the geronimo-application.xml.
+Notice that the stuff that is enterprise-specific is done in one container-specific deployment descriptor, in the case of Geronimo 3 this is the geronimo-application.xml.
 We have secured both the Web tier resources and the EJB tier resources in one file, an artifact that is owned by the enterprise deployer.

 Conversely, the stuff that is fixed at application design time (the mapping of abstract roles to pages and bean methods) is done in the web.xml and ejb-jar.xml files, respectively.
 These files are owned by the application supplier, and would not change on a per-deployment basis.
 As noted, the geronimo-application.xml file would be customized by the enterprise deployment team.